 If an individual contact is requesting this information, this is called a subject access request.

-Subject access requests from individuals should be made by e-mail or in writing addressed to Data Protection Officer Stuart Johnstone.
+Subject access requests from individuals should be made by e-mail or in writing addressed to Data Protection Officer Wendy Chambers.
 We can supply a standard request form, although individuals do not have to use this.